Best Car Insurance for Government Employees

 Being a “government employee” can create a lot of confusion when it comes to a classical job description — do they work for the Department of Transportation or the CIA?
-Well, in terms of car insurance discounts and for the rest of this article, we’ll be referring to members of a local, state, and the federal government.
-Because of your occupation, you often appear as an ideal candidate for cheap auto insurance and are thus rewarded with a lowered premium.
+Well, in terms of car insurance discounts and for the rest of this article, we’ll be referring to government workers of local, state, and the federal government.
+Because of your occupation, you often appear as an ideal candidate for cheap auto insurance by insurance providers, and are thus rewarded with a lowered insurance quote.
 Let’s explore auto insurance as a government employee, including some other ways to save.

 While the position, responsibilities and even physical location of federal and state employees may vary greatly across this nation, there are some generalized takeaways we can use.

 If you're looking for discounts on car insurance as a government employee, remember this general rule of thumb: if you’re a part of certain memberships or organizations through your job, you’ll fall into this career category and thus get a discount.
 Here are some examples of some of these memberships:

 - Federal Managers Association